-Divisional Teams École Good Shepherd Teachers will support divisional teams in targeted areas to improve student learning.
-Teams will focus on curriculum, instruction, and/or assessment to collaboratively improve student learning in Kindergarten, Grade 1, Grade 2, Grade 3, Elementary Music, and Phys Ed.
-Academic Excellence Through Collaborative Praxis % of satisfaction of divisional team participants 90% Mathology Professional Development ÉGSS teachers will have access to multiple webinars focused on the purpose, application, and implementation of the Mathology resource in alignment with Alberta curriculum.
-Webinars will be targeted to teachers who were not part of the pilot in Grades K-3 and all teachers in Grades 4-6.
-Infused with the competencies, the Mathology resource provides a research-based developmental progression of concepts and processes designed to engage students in deep understanding and application of their learning.
-New Curriculum % of eligible teachers involved in Mathology professional development 100% % of teachers' satisfaction with professional development 95% % of Kindergarten to Grade 3 teachers implementing Mathology resources 100% CLC Praxis Plans ÉGSS will designate at least 15 Friday Catholic Learning Community (CLC's) professional development sessions to facilitate the team work on the execution of praxis (theory, action, reflection) plans to improve student learning via high yield goals/strategies in the areas of curriculum, instruction, or assessment.
+Divisional Teams École Good Shepherd Teachers will support divisional teams in targeted areas to improve student learning and engagement.
+Teams will focus on curriculum, instruction, and/or assessment to collaboratively improve student learning in Kindergarten through to Grade 6, Elementary Music, and Phys Ed through 6 specific teaching actions.
+Academic Excellence Through Collaborative Praxis % of satisfaction of divisional team participants 90% Mathology and Number Sense Professional Development ÉGSS teachers will have access to multiple webinars and pd days focused on the purpose, application, and implementation of the Mathology resource in alignment with Alberta curriculum and exploring effective number sense routines.
+Infused with the competencies, the Mathology resource and developed number sense routines provides a research-based developmental progression of concepts and processes designed to engage students in deep understanding and application of their learning.
+New Curriculum % of eligible teachers involved in Mathology professional development 100% % of teachers' satisfaction with professional development 95% % of Kindergarten to Grade 3 teachers implementing Mathology resources 100% CLC Praxis Plans ÉGSS will designate at least 15 Friday Catholic Learning Community (CLCs) professional development sessions to facilitate the vertical team work on the execution of praxis (theory, action, reflection) plans to improve student learning via high yield goals/strategies in the areas of curriculum, instruction, or assessment.
 Teachers will additionally focus praxis plans on continued Universal Mental Health strategies and build on supports already implemented in the areas of relationships, regulation and safety.
-Teachers will combine praxis with implementation of new curriculum in Math, English Language Arts and Literature or Phys Ed and Wellness.
-Academic Excellence Through Collaborative Praxis % of teachers satisfied with team praxis plans 90%
+Teachers will combine praxis with implementation of new curriculum in Science, Math, English Language Arts French Immersion Language Arts, and Literature or Phys Ed and Wellness.
+Academic Excellence Through Collaborative Praxis % of teachers satisfied with team praxis plans 90% Readers' and Writers' Workshop The Readers' and Writers' Workshop philosophy is embedded in literacy instruction to foster fluency, engagement, increased stamina, and application of skills and strategies to improve students' reading and written language.
+Academic Excellence Through Collaborative Praxis % of classrooms implementing a Workshop classroom 80%